MTeju/Quiz-App-ReactJS/README.md

+# This a Quiz App Built Using ReactJS
+## consist of 10 Questions with four (4) options each.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.